Cornell Brown: Coaching

-Brown was hired by Tarleton State to be the Defensive Line coach in 2021.
+Brown was hired by Tarleton State to be the defensive line coach in June 2021.

+In February 2022, Brown was hired by the Calgary Stampeders as their defensive line coach.

+In March 2024, Brown was hired by Bowling Green as their defensive line coach.

+In April 2025, Brown was hired by Eastern Michigan as their defensive tackles coach.

 Football family

 Brown's brother is Ruben Brown, who was a Pro Bowl offensive lineman for the Buffalo Bills and Chicago Bears.